jackiehjm/stx-docs/doc/source/developer_resources/stx_sdo_rv.rst

      Skipping 'containers' build
      All builds were successful

 #.
-Create the armada application using below command:
+Create the Armada application using the command:

    ::

-     $ build-helm-charts.sh -a stx-sdo
+     build-helm-charts.sh -a stx-sdo

    Sample console output is as follows: